 Red Flags: these are additional circumstances a seller should beware of.
-There are many provisions in contracts which buyers can use in an effort to manipulate sellers.
+There are many provisions in contracts that buyers can use in an effort to manipulate sellers.

-- The termination option period has the ability to set the seller up for the unexpected and places the buyer in control.
+- The termination option period can set the seller up for the unexpected and places the buyer in control.
 It’s key for the seller to avoid the termination option period.

-- Home-buying outfits are becoming notorious for self-made addendums that put unnecessary pressure on the seller in regard to repairs and inspections, along with termination ability.
+- Home-buying outfits are becoming notorious for self-made addendums that put unnecessary pressure on the seller regarding repairs and inspections, along with termination ability.